 - Remove the top washer, the old rubber shock mount, the shock mount plate, any remaining bump stop, and the guard tube from the shock.
-You will be reusing the top washer, shock mount plate and guard tube, so do not discard!
+Do not discard any parts you plan on reusing.

 - Now its time to set up the new shock for installation.
 Lay the new shock on a bench.
 Start by installing a guard tube (open end of tube faces bottom of shock).
 Next add the new rubber bump stop, the shock plate (concave side down), and the new shock mount.

-- Insert new gasket on shock mount (gasket should have been included in shock mount kit).
+- Insert a new gasket on shock mount (gasket should have been included in shock mount kit).

 - Insert shock back inside wheel well.
 Install lower mounting bolt and torque to 100 Nm (74 ft-lb).

-- If you are installing a shock mount reinforcement plate, which the BMW Repair Guide highly recommends you do, position it on top of the shock mounts as shown below.
+- If you are installing a new shock mount reinforcement plate (which the BMW Repair Guide highly recommends you do) position it on top of the shock mounts as shown below.